jrsmth/spring/content/03-dependency-injection/README.md

         * Good reference:
             * [Stack Overflow post](https://stackoverflow.com/questions/3058/what-is-inversion-of-control)
     * IoC vs DI:
-        * DI refers to the composition of your class
-            * In the sense that we define objects without creating them
+        * DI refers to the composition of your class; in the sense that we define objects without creating them
         * IoC is part of the runtime environment for our application
             * Which is responsible for performing the actual dependency injection; here, that control is inverted, delegated from the class to the framework